 Society of the Year

-With over 200 active societies all doing amazing activities it takes a lot to be named ‘Society of the Year’.
+With almost 200 active societies all doing amazing stuff it takes a lot to be named ‘Society of the Year’.
 Whether it’s hosting fundraisers, organising a variety of socials, offering opportunities for CV-enhancing experiences, or looking out for student wellbeing, this award is for a society that has consistently provided members with great experiences over the year across all areas.